mosaicml/composer/docs/source/notes/distributed_training.rst

 Inside that :mod:`ComposerModel` you may have one or many submodules, such as a :code:`.model` or :code:`.language_model` or :code:`.classifier` that is the actual :mod:`torch.nn.Module` that you will be deploying at inference time.
 In our case, this is the `GPT <https://github.com/mosaicml/examples/blob/6972fe3000d5a5480d8757ff710965514155e8db/llm/llm/gpt.py#L102>`__ module that we build and attach :mod:`ComposerGPT.model`.

-When you provide an :code:`fsdp_config={...}` dictionary to the Composer Trainer, then on :code:`__init__`, the Trainer will attempt to wrap **each of the submodules** of your :mod:`ComposerModel` with an FSDP auto wrap policy.
+When you provide an :code:`parallelism_config={'fsdp': {...}}` dictionary to the Composer Trainer, then on :code:`__init__`, the Trainer will attempt to wrap **each of the submodules** of your :mod:`ComposerModel` with an FSDP auto wrap policy.
 This wrapping is recursive, so not only is `GPT` wrapped, but all submodules of `GPT` may/may not be wrapped too.
 See the `FSDP documentation <https://pytorch.org/docs/stable/fsdp.html>`__ for more details on how auto wrap policies work.

-The full spec and defaults for Composer's `fsdp_config` is here:
+The full spec and defaults for Composer's fsdp config is here:

 .. code:: python